 - Office decor: yoga mats, balance balls, fake plants, murals

 This family-run business doesn’t like to think of itself as a traditional company.
 You know this because people around the office say things like “we do things a little differently here.”
 Instead of meetings, for example, there are "intention circles."
 Instead of performance reviews, there are "aura check-ins."
 To be hired here, you’ll need to take a 20-minute personality test which assigns you one of twelve color shades.
 (You're a burnt umber, you find out.)
-Each morning you participate in a wellness ceremony where you huff essential oil vapors and rate your well-being from rosemary to sage.
+Each morning you participate in a wellness ceremony where you huff essential oil vapors and rate your well-being on a scale from "rosemary" to "sage."

 The office layout can best be described as frustratingly open: long, pristine white tables without dividers, punctuated by rolled up yoga mats.
 At any given point during the day a meditation class is in session.
 Try not to disturb the class with your typing.

 Your CEO, the founder’s daughter, is 26 and absolutely terrifying.
 During your first aura check-in she informs you that “burnt umbers have very fierce energy and I know you’ll be fierce too.”
 Is this a threat or a compliment?
 You’ll never know.

 This company’s turnover rate is abnormally high but this statistic is never overtly addressed, only alluded to in hushed tones in empty rooms.